rufus-stone/hamarr/README.md

 A collection of C++ utilities for performing various kinds of encoding/decoding and other data manipulation operations.

 This began life as things I found useful when playing around with the first few [cryptopals challenges](https://cryptopals.com), but has grown to include other kinds of data manipulation operations, functions for generating psuedo-random numbers, very basic benchmarking, encryption/decryption, etc. Basically it's a bunch of stuff that I wish was already available as easy-to-use functions.
+I also don't know what I'm doing, so it's probably horribly broken in places and very poorly written, but it continues to be a fun excuse to practice some C++

 ## Requirements

 - C++17
-- CMake 3.15 or higher (currently tested up to 3.18)
+- CMake 3.15 or higher (currently tested up to 3.19)
 - OpenSSL